 Cryptocurrencies and crowdfunding in particular are currently developing very strongly.
 In cryptocurrencies, Bitcoin and Ethereum are emerging as leaders of the movement, but there are hundreds of others whose fate is uncertain.
 This form of investment is only recommended for a long-term investment horizon and a high risk tolerance.

 Crowdfunding is more diverse.
 There are many options for using your money within the investment triangle.
 Crowdfunding, or collective funding means that many investors contribute small amounts to a large project.
 There are three forms of crowdfunding: equity, debt, and real estate.
 With equity investments, the investors acquire part of the company in order to sell it at a profit after a holding period.
-Debt capital investments are characterized by the fact that the investors finance a loan for a company for which they receive interest.
-In the case of real estate, many investors pool an amount so that they can buy a rental property, which pays a proportional monthly rental income.
+Debt capital investments are characterized by the fact that the investors finance a loan for a company or an individual borrower for which they receive interest.
+In the case of real estate, one form of real estate investment is that many investors pool an amount so that they can buy a rental property, which pays a proportional monthly rental income.

 A very interesting form of debt crowdfunding is investing in P2P loans.
 You can find this option on Lendermarket.
-Investors invest in smaller loans that were taken by other private individuals and have amounts starting from a few hundred to thousands of euros.
-These are usually paid back within a few weeks or months, as they are short-term personal or consumer loans.
+Investors can invest in small shares of various loan types issued across different countries.
+Currently, Lendermarket offers the opportunity to invest in real estate-backed business loans, personal loans, and credit lines.
 A big advantage is that a single investor can already build a diversified portfolio with relatively little money.

 Depending on your financial situation, it can make sense to invest money at regular intervals.
 This helps with building a habit.
 If you have a permanent job and a good salary, you can automatically invest a part of the savings every month.
 You can do it with ETF savings plans, which are now offered by many brokers.
 If you work as a freelancer or don’t have a regular income, you can decide for yourself every month whether and how much to invest.